Managing TLS and trusted CA certificates

 An alarm is raised on the Management Node if:

-• the Management Node or a Conferencing Node has no associated TLS certificate
+• The Management Node or a Conferencing Node has no associated TLS certificate.

-• a TLS certificate has an incomplete chain of trust to the root CA certificate
+• A TLS certificate has an incomplete chain of trust to the root CA certificate.

-• one or more of your trusted CA certificates or TLS certificates is due to expire within the next 30 days.
+• One or more of your trusted CA certificates or TLS certificates is due to expire within the next 30 days.

 Managing a node's TLS server certificate